MaikeMota/weather-forecast/README.md

 # weather-forecast

-A simple Weather Forecast app with AngularJS and Bower
+A simple Weather Forecast WebApp with AngularJS and Bower